servolino/IterativeDFS/README.md

 # IterativeDFS
-Performs an iterative Depth First Search, constructs Petersen graph for testing.
+Performs an iterative Depth First Search by using a stack to simulate recursion, constructs Petersen graph for testing (in main).